BekMart/denada/README.md

 <h1 id="deployment">Deployment</h1>

-- I started creating the website in Gitpod and migrated it over to VS Code mid-way through due to instructions form Code Institute.
+- I started creating the website in Gitpod and migrated it over to VS Code mid-way through due to instructions from Code Institute.
 - The website was deployed to Heroku via GitHub.
 The steps to deploy were as follows:
     - Firstly, I created a list of dependencies that the project needs to run, as Heroku will need to install these also.
         - To obtain this list type 'pip3 freeze > requirements.txt' into the Git pod terminal and the list will appear in requirements.txt file.
-        - I madse sure that "DEBUG = False" was set in my settings.py file within my IDE.
+        - I made sure that "DEBUG = False" was set in my settings.py file within my IDE.
     - I clicked 'Create new app' on the Heroku dashboard of my existing account.
         - I added the app name and selected my region, then clicked 'Create app'.
     - On the app dashboard I went to "Settings".
         - In settings, I went to 'Config vars' and added the following:
             - Key: SECRET_KEY / Value: (Copy and paste generated key sourced from [Djecrety](https://djecrety.ir/)).
             - Key: DATABASE_URL / Value: (Copy and paste URL sent to my email from Code Institute)
-            - Key: CLOUDINARY_URL / Value: (Copy and paste API enviroment variable link from my Cloudinary account dashboard)
+            - Key: CLOUDINARY_URL / Value: (Copy and paste API environment variable link from my Cloudinary account dashboard)
         - Then to the 'Buildpacks' section within settings and clicked "Add build pack".
             - I added the python buildpack.
     - I left settings by clicking the "Deploy" tab.